Academic Code of Honesty

 Appeal forms are available in the Parking Services Office and at the 24 drop box located in the office area of the parking pavilion.
 Properly submitted appeals will be reviewed by the board the second Tuesday of each month.

 Appeal should address the circumstances resulting in the violation.
-The appeal decision is decided on the merits of the submitted written appeal and The University of Scranton parking regulations.
+The appeal decision will be reached on the merits of the submitted written appeal and The University of Scranton parking regulations.
 The appellant will be notified of the decision within 10 days of the board acting on the appeal.

 The decision of the Parking Review Board is final.